Ezekiel Elliott: 2018 season

+During Week 13 against the New Orleans Saints on Thursday Night Football, Elliott recorded 23 carries for 75 yards to go along with six receptions for 60 yards and a touchdown in the 13–10 victory.
+In the next game against the Eagles, he had 28 carries for 113 yards and 12 receptions for 79 yards during the 29–23 overtime victory.

 Elliott finished the 2018 season with 304 carries for 1,434 yards and six touchdowns to go along with 77 receptions for 567 yards and three touchdowns in 15 games and starts.
 He won the rushing title for the second time in three seasons.
 Elliott earned a second Pro Bowl nomination for his 2018 season.

 The Cowboys finished atop the NFC East with a 10–6 and made the playoffs as the #4-seed for the NFC Playoffs.
-In the Wild Card Round against the Seattle Seahawks, Elliott rushed 26 times for 137 yards and a touchdown during the narrow 24–22 victory.
-In the Divisional Round against the Los Angeles Rams, he had 20 carries for 47 yards and a touchdown during the 30–22 road loss.
+During the Wild Card Round against the Seattle Seahawks, Elliott recorded 26 carries for 137 yards and a touchdown to go along with four receptions for 32 yards in the narrow 24–22 victory.
+In the Divisional Round against the Los Angeles Rams, he had 20 carries for 47 yards and a touchdown to go along with two receptions for 19 yards during the 30–22 road loss.
 Elliott was ranked 18th by his fellow players on the NFL Top 100 Players of 2019.